sidrashahbaz/specs/patient-administration/verify-identification-document-validity/Readme.md

 ####Description
 --------------
-The SPAS will provide the facility to verify the validity of the identification documents such as a passport or driver’s license but does not include authenticating the identity of the person presenting the document.
+The PAS will provide the facility to verify the validity of the identification documents such as a passport or driver’s license but does not include authenticating the identity of the person presenting the document.